-This document is a community maintained, best effort, matrix of recent major/minor Mastodon releases and their underlying dependencies.
-You should always read the release notes for your version of Mastodon, and any product dependencies, before upgrading.
-This document accepts updates or corrections via GitHub.
+This document is a best effort matrix of recent Mastodon releases and their underlying dependencies.
+It is designed to provide high-level guidance for determining upgrade paths and what to deploy in an environment.
+Administrators are responsible to read the release notes for your version of Mastodon, and any product dependencies, before upgrading.
 For questions or comments please reach out to @vmstan@vmst.io.

 3.3.x